bradleymarch/APPetite/README.md

 This is APPetite, the "what's in my food?"
 APP.

-What's great about this is it pulls up food facts for any particular food in a matter of seconds using data from the USDA Food Database.
+What's great about this is it pulls up food facts for any particular food in a matter of milliseconds using data from the USDA Food Database.

 You merely search for a food, the top 10 results pop up, and by selecting a result, you are taken to the nutrient data for that food result.
 All activity remains within a single app URL for this single page app!

 This app incorporates HTML, CSS, jQuery, and Javascript

-Here is the live link to it: https://bradleymarch.github.io/APPetite
+Here is the live link to it: https://bradleymarch.com/appetite

 ![Landing Page Photo](/appetiteMobile.png)